 Due to the prevailing COVID-19 pandemic, the AGM will be a virtual meeting and members will be invited to attend electronically.
 The Pedal Power Association will host the meeting using Zoom that will allow participants to connect remotely.
 Please click here to register to attend the AGM.
 Please note that you must be a paid-up Pedal Power Association member to attend the AGM.

-Here is an overview of what is expected of a PPA Executive Committee member:
+As we broaden the activities of PPA to include a stronger focus on Advocacy for cycling in all its forms here is an overview of what is expected of a PPA Executive Committee (EXCO) member:

 Chairman, Pedal Power Association

 19 August 2021

 Nominated by: John Gale

 “I would like to focus on driving the direction of the organization over the next few years, how does PPA as an organization stay relevant.
 Many people still don’t understand what exactly PPA does, we need our members and non-members to understand the role PPA plays in recreation & sport cycling in South Africa.
 The incredible work that PPA does in the various communities needs more media attention to potentially bring bigger corporates on board to team up with PPA on new projects.
 I look forward to helping PPA achieve the various strategic goals over the next year, and believe the decisions made by the executive committee will be paramount to the organization’s sustainability.”

 Nominated by: Abbas Harris